Xilinx/kria-dfx-apps/README.md

 1. AES128 image encryption and decryption-

-   Open AES128.ipynb and run all cells.
+   Open AES128.ipynb.
+Go to run and click on Run All Cells.

     Pre-requisite:
     ```